-- 1) A player may be permitted to leave the court for a toilet break.
-A player is entitled to one (1) toilet break during a best of three set match and two (2) toilet breaks during a best of five set match.
+A player may be permitted to leave the court for a toilet or change of attire break.
+A player is entitled to one (1) toilet or change of attire break during a best of three set match and two (2) toilet or change of attire breaks during a best of five set match.
 For best of five set matches one toilet break may be taken during the first three sets.
-The second toilet break may only be taken after the end of the third set.
-Toilet breaks may only be taken on a set break and can be used for no other purpose.
+The second break may only be taken after the end of the third set.
+Toilet or change of attire breaks may only be taken on a set break and can be used for no other purpose.
 The toilet break is limited to a maximum of three (3) minutes from the time the player enters the toilet.

+A change of attire break combined with a toilet break is limited to a maximum of five (5) minutes from the time the player enters the off court changing area/toilet.

+A change of attire break is limited to a maximum of five (5) minutes from the time the player enters the off court changing area/toilet.

+Players will only be allowed to leave the court on a set break to change wet shorts/underwear.
+Shirts, socks, and shoes should be changed on court.

-Players exceeding the allowed time will be penalized by back-to-back Time Violations. - a) For doubles, each team is entitled to a total of one (1) toilet break in all matches.
-If partners leave the court together, it counts as the team's authorized break. - Any time a player leaves the court for a toilet break, it is considered the authorized break regardless of whether or not the opponent has left the court. - 3) Any toilet break taken after the warm-up has started is considered the authorized break.
-Additional breaks will be authorized, but will be penalized with the back-toback Time Violations if the player is not ready within the allowed time. - 4) Change of Attire break can only be allowed in conjunction with a Toilet Break unless provisions of "equipment out of adjustment" take precedent.
-In that case, the Chair Umpire has the authority to decide each request on its own merit. - Players will only be allowed to leave the court on a set break to change wet shorts/underwear. - A maximum of two minutes from the time the player enters the off court changing area/toilet will be allowed in addition to the 3 minutes per Toilet Break (to a maximum of 5 minutes in total). - · Shirts, socks, and shoes must be changed on court.
+Players exceeding the allowed time will be penalized by back-to-back Time Violations

+- a) For doubles, each team is entitled to a total of one (1) toilet or change of attire break in all matches.
+If partners leave the court together, it counts as the team's authorized break. - 2) Any time a player leaves the court for a toilet break or a change of attire break, it is considered the authorized break regardless of whether or not the opponent has left the court.

+- 3) Any toilet break taken after the warm-up has started is considered the authorized break.
+Additional breaks will be authorized, but will be penalized with the back-toback Time Violations if the player is not ready within the allowed time. - 4) The Chair Umpire has the authority to decide each request for change of attire break on its own merit when provisions of "equipment out of adjustment" take precedent.